jnduli/python_curses_games/README.md

 Some games have been implemented as runnable modules, so you can try:

-`python -m games.race`
+- `python -m games.race`: to start the racing game.

-to start the racing game.
+- `python -m games.tetris`: to start the tetris game.